 When adding lubricating oil, do not overfill.
-Oil may be blown out through the crankcase breather and/or aeration of the oil can occur.
+Oil may be blown out through the crankcase breather if the crankcase is overfilled.

 All diesel engines are designed to use some oil, so the periodic addition of oil is normal.
+See Figure 21 to determine the degree of oil usage.